Those more at risk of illness in winter

 The Met Office works with the Rivers Agency, Department for Infrastructure and NI Water to forecast areas where floods are likely.
 You should contact your local agency if there is flooding, or telephone the flooding incident line:

 The Met Office's severe weather warning page provides up-to-date information about weather that is likely to cause disruption.

 If you plan to travel during bad weather, you should visit the Met Office website for travel conditions.
-If you must drive during severe weather, make sure you are prepared for bad weather conditions.
+If you must drive during severe weather, make sure you're prepared for bad conditions.